Jonesy167/Expressvpn-Desktop-Shortcuts/README.md

 #the actual commands it runs are:
-expressvpn connect smart # uses expressvpn's smart conenct so should connect to server with lowest latency expressvpn disconnect # does what it says expressvpn status # produces a popup showing expressvpn status, closes automatically after 3 seconds
+  -expressvpn connect smart # uses expressvpn's smart conenct so should connect to server with lowest latency -expressvpn disconnect # does what it says -expressvpn status # produces a popup showing expressvpn status, closes automatically after 3 seconds

 #tested on Ubuntu 16.10 and 17.10

+# expressvpn icon will replace the default Ubuntu one, after first run of the desktop shortcut

 *****N.B this is not tested, supported or associated to Expressvpn in any way, Expressvpn do however have my full consent to use any of this code for free for an unlimed period - providing they reference Jonesy167 in any documentation and readme files.